-■ Times are approximate.
+Times are approximate.
 Exact dates will be confirmed with a minimum of two weeks' notice.

-Due Focus Task type and overview of content and skills Component Weight Your Your Date Outcomes addressed in task Α В Mark Rank Wk.
+Due Focus Task type and overview of content and skills Comp Component Your Your Date Outcomes addressed in task A В Weight Mark Rank Wk.
 9 Term 1 P1, P2, P3, P4, P5, P6 Artmaking Submission of artworks and Visual Arts Diary.
-20 20% 1 Wk.
+20 20% / Wk.
 5 Term 3 P1, P2, P3, P4, P5, P6, P7, P8, P9, P10 Artmaking Mini Body of Work: Submission of artworks and Visual Arts Diary.
-Online gallery Google sites.
-30 10 40% 1 Wk.
+30 10 40% / Wk.
 9/10 Term 3 P7, P8, P9, P10 Written examination End of Preliminary Course examination covering all content studied throughout the course.
-40 40% 1 • TOTAL 50 50 100%
+40 40% / TOTAL 50 50 100%

-COM MPONENTS WEIGHTINGS

-A Artmaking 50%

-В Art criticism and art history 50%
+A Artmaking 50% В Art criticism and art history 50%

 Code Descriptor.
-A student P1 explores the conventions of practice in artmaking P2 explores the roles and relationships between the concepts of artist, artwork, world and audience P3 identifies the frames as the basis of understanding expressive representation through the making of art P4 investigates subject matter and forms as representations in artmaking P5 investigates ways of developing coherence and layers of meaning in the making of art P6 explores a range of material techniques in ways that support artistic intentions P7 explores the conventions of practice in art criticism and art history P8 explores the roles and relationships between concepts of artist, artwork, world and audience through critical and historical investigations of art P9 identifies the frames as the basis of exploring different orientations to critical and historical investigations of art P10 explores ways in which significant art histories, critical narratives and other documentary accounts of the visual arts can be constructed
+A student P1 explores the conventions of practice in artmaking P2 explores the roles and relationships between the concepts of artist, artwork, world and audience Р3 identifies the frames as the basis of understanding expressive representation through the making of art P4 investigates subject matter and forms as representations in artmaking P5 investigates ways of developing coherence and layers of meaning in the making of art P6 explores a range of material techniques in ways that support artistic intentions P7 explores the conventions of practice in art criticism and art history P8 explores the roles and relationships between concepts of artist, artwork, world and audience through critical and historical investigations of art P9 identifies the frames as the basis of exploring different orientations to critical and historical investigations of art P10 explores ways in which significant art histories, critical narratives and other documentary accounts of the visual arts can be constructed